rifqialf/kmlconversion/README.md

 # kmlconversion
-Scripts to convert linestrings to polygon from KML file
+Scripts to convert linestrings to polygon from KML file.
+Download the .ipynb file to use.